Taking care of your luggage is important

 - $3,000 AUD for your computer, video recorders and cameras – whether digital or manual

-- $1,000 AUD for hand-held computers including tablets and iPads, or small mobile phones
+- $1,000 AUD for small hand-held computers including tablet devices like iPads

 - $750 AUD for other unspecified items or sets